tensorflow/tfjs-converter/README.md

 ### Limitations

 Currently TensorFlow.js only supports a [limited set of Tensorflow ops](./docs/supported_ops.md).
-If you convert a model containing any unsupported ops, `convert.py` script will throw an error listing the unsupported ops.
+If you attempt to convert a model containing any unsupported ops, `convert.py` will throw an error listing the unsupported ops.

 Please [file bugs](https://github.com/tensorflow/tfjs-converter/issues) to request support for additional